payatu/vuln-nodejs-app/solutions/solutions.md

     "socket.io": "2.3.0",
 ```

+### Fix

+Use the latest version of the socket.io package to fix the issue as the version used in the application by default enables the CORS.

 ## 17 WebSocket XSS

-Application is using socket.io for real time chat but has only implemented client side input sanitization which can be bypassed by intercepting the request before it goes to the server.
+Application is using socket.io for real-time chat but has only implemented client-side input sanitization which can be bypassed by intercepting the request before it goes to the server.

 ### Exploit

-1. Create two account victim & hacker.
+1. Create two accounts victim & hacker.
-2. In first browser login as victim.
+2. In the first browser login as a victim.
-3. In second browser login as hacker go to `/websocket-xss` send a message while intercepting it using burpsuite edit message value to perform XSS.
+3. In the second browser login as hacker go to `/websocket-xss` and send a message while intercepting it using burp suite edit message value to perform XSS.

 ### Vulnerable code